ThibaultBee/StreamPack/DEVELOPER_README.md

 A class that represents an audio or video encoders.
 Only Android MediaCodec API is used ( `MediaCodecEncoder`).

+`Endpoint`:
+The last element of a live streaming pipeline.
+It is responsible for handling the frames after the encoder.
+It could be composed of a `Muxer` and a `Sink`.

 `Muxer`:
 A class that packs audio and video frames to a container (FLV, MPEG-TS, MP4,...).

-`Endpoint`:
-The last element of a live streaming pipeline.
-It is responsible for sending the audio and video streams somewhere For example, a file (`FileWriter`), or a remote RTMP server (`RtmpProducer`).
+`Sink`:
+A class that sends the container to a remote server (RTMP, SRT,...) or to a file.

 `Streamer`:
 A class that represent a audio and/or video live streaming pipeline.
 It manages sources, encoders,